skoona/skn_utils/README.md

 ```

-### NOTE: Cannot be Marshalled/Serialized unless input params.merge({enable_serialization: true}) -- default is false
+NOTE: Cannot be Marshalled/Serialized unless input params.merge({enable_serialization: true}) -- default is false
-Use GenericBean if serialization is needed, it sets this value to default to true
+Use GenericBean or PageControls if serialization is needed, it initializes with this value true.

 ## Installation